IIP-Group/1BOX-MIMO-OFDM-simulator/README.md

 in the par_config.m file.
 The cell array par.quant_list, specifies for each pair of channel estimator/data detector, whether infinite resolution or 1-bit ADCs are considered.

 We highly recommend you to execute the code step-by-step (using MATLAB's debug mode) in order to get a detailed understanding of the simulator.
+In order to do so, you should change the parfor in the main_BER_sim.m to a simple for (just replace parfor with for) so that debugging is possible.

 ### Version history
 * Version 1 (Sep.
 03 2020) - sm2675@cornell.edu  - uploaded the simulation